-Of all the birds which visit our gardens, the Great Spotted Woodpecker is arguably the most striking.
-It is a highly distinct species, with largely black and white plumage and a red patch under the tail, the male also has a red patch at the back of his head, while the female has a black nape.
-Younger birds have a red crown.
-This species is also fairly easy to identify in flight, with the motion being undulating and with the wings entirely folded back on the downward part of the undulation.
+Of all the birds which visit our gardens, the Great spotted woodpecker is arguably the most striking.
+The Great spotted woodpecker is a highly distinct species, with largely black and white plumage and a red patch under the tail; the male also has a red patch at the back of his head, while the female has a black nape.
+Juvenile Great spotted woodpeckers have a red crown, both male and female, but it is not as bright in colour as that of adult male.
+Great spotted woodpeckers are also fairly easy to identify in flight, with the motion being undulating and with the wings entirely folded back on the downward part of the undulation.

-The nest is in an excavated hole in a tree, which may be a rotting tree or sound, and usually at least two metres above the ground.
-Both sexes excavate the hole though no actual nest is built inside it.
-The female bird does most of the incubation, with both parents bringing food to the young.
-There is just one brood per year with a clutch size of between five and seven eggs.
+The nest of the Great spotted woodpecker is in an excavated hole in a tree, which may be a rotting tree or sound, and usually at least two metres above the ground.
+Both sexes excavate the hole, though no actual nest is built inside it.
+The female Great spotted woodpecker does most of the incubation, with both parents bringing food to the young.
+Great spotted woodpeckers have just one brood per year with a clutch size of between five and seven eggs.

-The long term population trend has been one of rapid increase since the 1970s.
+The long term population trend of the Great spotted woodpecker has been one of rapid increase since the 1970s.
 In particular this was noticeable in England, with Dutch Elm Disease being a key reason initially as it provided a huge increase in dead and dying wood which, in turn, provided more food in the form of wood-boring insects.
 In addition, it is thought that the provision of more food put out in gardens has probably increased winter survival rates.
+Great spotted woodpeckers have also increased their range northwards in Scotland since the mid 20th century, which could partly be down to maturing conifer plantations and standing dead wood which often occurs in them.

-This is a very interesting species to observe and in a number of ways.
-When approached, and if on a trunk or branch, the bird will often move to the back so it cannot be seen – and repeatedly does so if the person follows its movement around.
+Great spotted woodpeckers are a very interesting species to observe and in a number of ways.
+For example, when approached, and if on a trunk or branch, the bird will often move to the back so it cannot be seen – and repeatedly does so if the person follows its movement around.
 To extract seeds from pine cones, the bird will wedge the cone into a crevice on a tree in order to chisel out the seeds.
-Drumming on trees is perhaps the behaviour most associated with the species, with the sound being audible for up to 400 metres away.
-Watching the Great Spotted Woodpecker drumming, or indeed hammering its bill into a trunk to excavate a nesting hole or to get at wood-boring insects and their larvae, you’d think it would be highly damaging to the bird – if, hypothetically, a human tried it they would get instant concussion if the same level of force were used.
-But the species has evolved extraordinary shock-absorbing mechanisms within its skull to ensure its brain is unaffected by the impacts.
+Drumming on trees is perhaps the behaviour most associated with the species – which the male does to attract a mate and signal its territory – with the sound being audible for up to 400 metres away.
+Watching the Great spotted woodpecker drumming, or indeed hammering its bill into a trunk to excavate a nesting hole or to get at wood-boring insects and their larvae, you’d think it would be highly damaging to the bird.
+Indeed, if, hypothetically, a human tried the same, they would get instant concussion if the same level of force were used.
+But the Great spotted woodpecker has evolved extraordinary shock-absorbing mechanisms within its skull to ensure its brain is unaffected by the impacts.

-The Great Spotted Woodpecker’s primary food is wood-boring insects, larvae, spider, seeds and nuts.
+The Great spotted woodpecker’s primary food is wood-boring insects, larvae, spider, seeds and nuts.
 In gardens, the species is relatively easily attracted by peanuts in mesh hanging feeders, suet blocks and suet balls in cages, and will even cling precariously onto hanging tube feeders to get at sunflower hearts.
+Great spotted woodpeckers will also take live mealworms from dish feeders, and especially when they have young in the nest which they’ll take the live mealworms back to.

 Bird Food